 There are several functions for a line judge in badminton.
 They are responsible for monitoring the service, side lines, and baseline during a match.

-Their role in the game is such that a line judge must decide and announce - by verbal call and hand signals for badminton - whether the shuttle has landed inside or outside of the boundary lines.
+The role in the game is such that a line judge must decide and announce - by verbal call and hand signals for badminton - whether the shuttle has landed inside or outside of the boundary lines.

-Players can appeal decisions made by line or service judges.
-If this happens, the umpire should provide a ruling on any protested calls.
+Players can appeal decisions made by service or line judges.
+If it happens, the umpire should provide a ruling on any protested calls.

 The outcome of a player appeal is likely to result in the judge either upholding or overturning the original call.